spryker/spryker-core/Bundles/Container/README.md

 - `silex/silex` Please remove silex/silex it is no longer supported.
 Please use spryker/silex in the latest version.

 When those modules aren't defined dependencies in your composer.json run on console `composer why vendor/package` to get information about which package requires those.

+Please make sure that none of the mentioned modules exists in your project.

 ## Documentation